A microscopic fetch script in Rust, for NixOS systems.

 Really?

 To be fair, you can customize Microfetch by, well, patching it.
 It is certainly not the easiest way of doing so but if you are planning to change something in Microfetch, patching is the best way to go.
-It will also the only way that does not compromise on speed, unless you patch in bad code.
-Various users have adapted Microfetch to their distribution by patching the main module and inserting the logo of their choice.
+It will also be the only way that does not compromise on speed, unless you patch in bad code.
+Various users have adapted Microfetch to their distribution of choice by patching the main module and inserting the logo of their choice.
 This is also the best way to go if you plan to make small changes.
-If your changes are not small, you might want to look for a program that is designed to be customizable; Microfetch is built for maximum performance.
+If your changes are not small, you might want to look for a program that is designed to be customizable; Microfetch is built for maximum performance and little else.

 The Nix package allows passing patches in a streamlined manner by passing .overrideAttrs to the derivation.
 You can apply your patches in patches and share your derivations with people.
 Feel free to use the discussions tab to share your own variants of Microfetch!